 Many of you already know me.
 I am an adventurous spirit with an itch to travel, a license to practice as a counselor and consultant with quite a bit of experience working with people who are struggling from one kind of trauma or another.

-- Oct 9/10 – Arrive in Tucson
+Jan 23 – Arrive in Tucson

-- Individual Sessions with Clients
+Jan 30-31 – Individual Sessions in Hermosillo

-- Oct 19 – Return to Guadalajara
+Feb 1 – Return to Guadalajara